Mastering Productivity as a Mother

 The fact little people depend on you and in order for that to happen you have to look after yourself, a home, finances and them is testament to the fact that even if you feel behind, not doing enough, creating enough, whatever it may be, you are already doing ALOT.

 Mums and Bedtime

 So we become mothers and all of a sudden bed time stops becoming a straight forward existence.
-Bed time starts to equate to doing a once over of the kitchen, picking up the left over items on the stairs, checking windows, signing of permission slips, maybe sewing a button, being hit with a last minute project or costume..can you relate?
-Yes those ten tasks you do before your head even gets to hit the bathroom before touching the pillow!
+Bed time starts to equate to doing a once over of the kitchen, picking up the left over items on the stairs, checking windows, signing of permission slips, maybe sewing a button, being hit with a last minute project or costume... can you relate?
+Yes those ten tasks you do before you touch down on your pillow!
 Because you just don’t get to go to bed when you say you are or if you do it isn’t without thinking of the million things you didn’t do or have to do.

 How Mums Get Organised for Increased Productivity

 Isn’t true we have to learn to use every second of every day to accomplish our never ending to do lists?
 I would have to say that organisation can become a mothers top skill, but she often doesn’t realise it.
 Busy people are also people who get things done.

 But that is not to say that there also many mothers who although may be getting stuff done, aren’t getting everything they want out of life and everything they would truly desire done.

 And one of those reasons is not having mastered productivity in her own life.
 Working with mothers everyday I can definitely say there is not a one size fits all approach and parents often are not always able to do the same things or work productivity the way childless women can.
 Hence why when time management and productivity hacks grace magazine pages and internet headlines I know most mums read them think they sound great but never actually are able to implement them sustainably in their own lives.

 How do we Produce More and Get More Done as a Mother?